skasproject/skas/docsite/docs/ldap.md

     .....
 ```

 The `skLdap.extraConfigMaps` subsection instruct the POD to mount this configMap to the defined location.
+The property
 `skLdap.ldap.rootCA` can now refer to the mounted value.
+Of course `skLdap.ldap.rootCAData` should be removed.